ContextMapper/contextmapper.github.io/_docs/tutorials/jhipster-microservice-generation.md

    * Find more documentation on how to configure your applications in JDL here: [https://www.jhipster.tech/jdl/applications#available-application-options](https://www.jhipster.tech/jdl/applications#available-application-options)
  * **Why does the resulting JDL file not compile/validate?**
    * Please check the known limitations list above.
 You probably used a reserved keyword of the JDL language for CML objects.
 For example: If you name a Bounded Context
      "microservice", which is a JDL keyword, the resulting JDL file will not be valid.
-Please avoid using such keywords.
+Please avoid using such keywords (instead of "microservice", you could use "AMicroservice" or "My_microservice").
+     * To check whether a word is a reserved keyword in JDL, please consult [JHipster's JDL documentation](https://www.jhipster.tech/jdl/getting-started).
    * If you respected the known limitations, followed the corresponding instructions, and it still does not compile, please create a
      [GitHub issue in our repository](https://github.com/ContextMapper/context-mapper-dsl/issues/new/).